ShevPy/DataCamp_Projects/README.md

 ### Python

-1. Generating Keywords for Google Ads &nbsp;&nbsp;&nbsp;&nbsp;Automatically generate keywords for a search engine marketing campaign using Python.
+1. Generating Keywords for Google Ads
+> Automatically generate keywords for a search engine marketing campaign using Python.
-2. Predicting Credit Card Approvals &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Build a machine learning model to predict if a credit card application will get approved.
+2. Predicting Credit Card Approvals
+> Build a machine learning model to predict if a credit card application will get approved.

 ### SQL